 Standard Postcard 6’’ x 9’’

 Out of the four main sizes listed above, Standard offers the most versatility.
-That’s why popular campaigns often use this size for its creative options.
+That’s why popular campaigns often use this size for creative options.
 Mail products can be vertical, horizontal, or both.
 For example, text can be displayed horizontally on the front and vertically on the back.
-The Standard postcard size is also larger than envelopes, which means your postcard has a greater chance of standing out and being seen than the Small.
+The Standard postcard size is also larger than envelopes, meaning your postcard has a greater chance of standing out than the Small.

 Jumbo Postcard 6’’ x 11’’

-Generally the largest on the market, Jumbo postcard size offers the same versatility as the Standard with larger proportions.
+Generally the largest on the market, Jumbo postcards offer the same versatility as the Standard with larger proportions.
 Given its size, you'll likely want a vertical design similar to that of a poster.
 But be aware of the associated pricing increases incurred by going bigger, advises Avrick.

 “From a postage standpoint, staying in the letter-size rate is important,” he explains.
 “In Marketing Mail, once you exceed 6.125 x 11.5, the rate category shifts to a ‘flat.’
 That would increase the Marketing Mail rate [mixed AADC] from $.33 to $.798.
 So if you were to produce a 9 x 12 oversized postcard, your postage rate would be significantly higher.”